 LLM context is composed without scoping

 An LLM's context is assembled by concatenating system prompts, skill bodies, user messages, and tool outputs into a single token stream.
-There is no scoping mechanism.
-Everything is global — every token is visible to every other token, and there is no way to say "this binding is local to this skill" or "this tool output should not influence instruction interpretation."
+Everything is global: every token is visible to every other token, with no way to say "this binding is local to this skill" or "this tool output should not influence instruction interpretation."

-This is not even dynamic scoping, which at least has a stack with push and pop.
-It is flat concatenation — the homoiconic medium with no structure imposed on top.
-But the pathologies are the same ones that dynamic scoping produces, and the analogy to dynamically scoped Lisp clarifies them:
+This is not even dynamic scoping (name bindings resolved through the call stack rather than the source structure), which at least maintains a stack with push and pop.
+Flat concatenation is the homoiconic medium (instructions and data share one representation) with no structure imposed on top, yet it produces dynamic scoping's pathologies — and the Lisp analogy still clarifies them:

 Spooky action at a distance.
 An early turn subtly biases a later response.
 The LLM has no mechanism to mark a binding as out of scope — once something enters the log, it influences everything downstream.
 This is the three-space memory claim's "operational debris pollutes search" failure mode, restated as a scoping problem.

 Name collision.
-The word "table" meant an HTML element in turn 3 but a database table in turn 12, and the model conflates them.
-In a flat log there are no scope boundaries to disambiguate — every use of a term is in the same namespace.
+"Table" meant an HTML element in turn 3 but a database table in turn 12, and the model conflates them.
+A flat log has no scope boundaries to disambiguate — every use of a term sits in one namespace.

 Inability to reason locally.
-You cannot predict what a sub-task will do by reading its prompt alone, because its behavior depends on the entire accumulated history.
+You cannot predict what a sub-task will do by reading its prompt alone; its behavior depends on the entire accumulated history.
 This is the defining problem of dynamic scope: the meaning of a name depends on the call stack, not the definition site.

 The capture problem

 Flat concatenation creates a composition-specific problem: capture.
 A skill says "summarize the document."
 The document contains "don't summarize this section, skip it."
 The data-level use of "summarize" captures the instruction-level meaning.
-This is prompt injection framed as a hygiene failure — the same problem Scheme's hygienic macros solve for code generation.
+This is a hygiene failure that leads to prompt injection — the same problem Scheme's hygienic macros (macros that rewrite code without accidentally capturing names from the call site) solve for code generation.

 Within-frame hygiene